Angienoelhaverly/Button_Biology/README.md

 * Deliverable 4: Customize the Dashboard

 ## Summary
 The project was designed to demonstrate the use of Javascript, Plotly, D3.js and Bootstrap.
 The source data describes bacterial cultures sampled from 153 volunteers.
-Test subjects may chose a test subject's ID number from a dropdown menu to see a variety of data about the collected bacteria.
+Test subjects may chose a test subject's ID number from a dropdown menu to see a variety of data about the collected bacteria such as top bacteria found, frequency of washing, and bacteria cultures per sample.